-This is the second of three posts about the integration of artwork — and the artists behind them — into the newly renovated Garfield Center and its role in the development and sustainability of culture and community.
+This is the second of three posts about the integration of artwork — and the artists behind them — into the newly renovated Garfield Center (a joint venture between TEF Design and Paulett Taggart Architects) and its role in the development and sustainability of culture and community.

 Interdisciplinary artist, cultural organizer, and social justice advocate Favianna Rodriguez in her Oakland studio